Explaining what we do

 But for all the talk about simplifying complexity, there’s not a lot written on how to do it.
 Just how do you make complex processes and concepts easy to follow?
 How do you help users achieve their goals in the context of sophisticated, confusing applications and code?
 Explaining concepts in plain language and using task-based steps is a great start, but it’s not the entire solution.
 We need to increase our skill at this game.
 Technical writers need to center on what’s complex for users, and use all the tools available to turn up the simplicity factor in ways that add real value to organizations.

 I’m fascinated by the idea that my core value as a technical writer involves helping users make sense of complex systems.
-We can center our efforts around the user’s greatest pain, because that is where we can deliver the greatest value — and that is also where the space is the most interesting.
+We should center our efforts around the user’s greatest pain, because that is where we can deliver the greatest value — and that is also where the space is the most interesting.
 We don’t deliver value by documenting simple, obvious instructions, or by providing instructions for interfaces and workflows that are already well-designed and intuitive.
-We deliver value by first identifying what users struggle with most, their point of most complexity and frustration, and then we wrestle that beast to the ground, pinning it into submission.
+We deliver value by first identifying what users struggle with most, their point of utmost complexity and frustration, and then set our sights on that maelstrom and sail directly towards it.

 The task of simplifying complexity is even more difficult in the landscape of developer and API documentation.
-I write for developers — people who have deeper, more comprehensive technical skills and understanding than I do.
-And yet, even so, I can still simplify information for them in ways that become vital to their success.
+Developers have deeper, more comprehensive technical skills and understanding than most technical writers.
+And yet, even so, technical writers can still simplify information in ways that become vital to the developer’s success.
 Of course, simplifying complexity involves understanding enough of the domain and customer journey to speak at their level and in their terminology, but it’s more than that.
 Simplifying complexity involves incorporating a host of techniques that go beyond mere transmission of knowledge in a particular domain.

-To get started, see Switching between macro and micro views with embedded maps.
+To get started, you can read the topics in any order, as they are self-contained and not sequential.
+One of my favorites is the first topic: Switching between macro and micro views with embedded maps.
 I welcome your feedback and insights.

 I'd Rather Be Writing Newsletter